jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Sub-lieutenant's hitch.**
 Consists of a steeplejack's knot tied around the standing part to form an adjustable loop.
-Use in place of midshipman's hitch to tie down an aircraft, or to tension a guyline.
+Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.

 I call it the sub-lieutenant's hitch because it's an improved midshipman's hitch and, in the Royal Navy, the rank of sub-lieutenant follows that of